Want to save money on your next cruise? Of course, who doesn’t?

 Go With an Interior Cabin If You Can Handle It

 Interior cabins aren’t for everyone, but there’s no arguing that they can help you save money.
 It’s not unusual to find rates that are hundreds — or thousands — less than balcony rooms or suites.
-If you think that an interior cabin is good for you (take our quiz here to find out), then you can sail for dirt cheap compared to fancier cabins on the ship.
+If you think that an interior cabin is good for you, then you can sail for dirt cheap compared to fancier cabins on the ship.

 Pick Up a Free Drink at the Art Auctions

 Want a glass of bubbly… on the house?
 Head to the art auctions.
 There are normally some free drinks served while the auction takes place.
 It’s also a change of pace from sitting poolside.
 Just keep in mind that many people say the art auctions aren’t a great deal, so do your homework before you buy.

 Eat on the Ships to Get Your Money’s Worth

 Headed into port?
 Remember that everything off the ship is paid for out of your pocket.
 So if you grab food in port, then you’re going to have to pay for it.
 If you want to save some cash, you can still eat on the ship on port days.
 The eateries on board still operate even if there are few people on the ship.